This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Is EXAU Single Origin?

 Yes — in the full sense of what that term should mean.
-Our oil comes from groves on the Ionian coast of Calabria that Giuseppe's family has farmed since 1927.
-We grow our own fruit, harvest by hand, and mill within hours of picking at a modern facility using cold extraction.
-We filter, store in stainless steel, and bottle ourselves.
+Our oil comes from the Morisani family groves on the Ionian coast of Calabria, land farmed for nearly a century.
+We grow our own fruit, harvest by hand, and mill within hours of picking.
 There is no outside fruit, no blending with other regions, and no purchased oil.
 We can trace every bottle back to the specific trees it came from.
+That traceability is not a marketing claim — it is simply a description of how we work.

 Frequently Asked Questions

-Is single origin olive oil better?
+Is single origin olive oil better than blended olive oil?

 What is the difference between single origin and single estate olive oil?

-Does single origin olive oil taste different?
+Does single origin mean organic?

 We wrote a book called The Olive Oil Enthusiast.
 Order your copy today.